pierogis/pierogis/README.md

 ingredient = dish.serve()
 ```

 The recipe gets cooked sequentially.
-The output ingredient can be used like a pierogi now, *precooked*.
+The output ingredient can be used like a pierogi now, *precooked* (with `pixels` member set).
-The `save` and `show` methods of `ingredient` can be used.
+The `save` and `show` methods of `ingredient` can be used as well.

 ### seasoning

+There is also a concept of seasonings

 ## extending